CassandraMaldonado/ML_customer_clustering/README.md

-# Customer Clustering
+# ML Customer Clustering (Customer Segmentation)

-The goal is to develop a machine learning solution that identifies meaningful customer segments based on behavior, demographics, and preferences to enable targeted marketing strategies that maximize ROI.
+Developed a machine learning solution to identify meaningful customer segments based on behavior, demographics, and preferences—so marketing teams can personalize campaigns, improve conversion, and maximize ROI. :contentReference[oaicite:1]{index=1}

-**Objectives:**

-1. Identify Key Customer Segments: Use clustering and classification techniques to categorize customers based on their behaviors and attributes.

-2. Optimize Marketing Personalization: Provide actionable insights to improve targeted marketing strategies.

-3. Measure Business Impact: Evaluate how the proposed segmentation model improves conversion rates and ROI.
+---

+## Why this project exists (business framing)

+Most marketing programs treat customers as one audience.
+In reality, customers behave differently:
+- some are high-value repeat buyers,
+- others only respond to discounts,
+- some browse a lot but rarely purchase,
+- some are new and need onboarding nudges.

+**Customer clustering** turns a large customer base into a small set of actionable segments so teams can:
+- tailor messaging and offers,
+- allocate budget more efficiently,
+- track ROI by segment instead of guessing.

+---